Everything you need to know about flexible solar panels

 Most solar panels used today are made with silicon, which is the primary element in beach sand.
 The two types of solar cells on the market are polycrystalline and monocrystalline.

-The result is a solar cell that can bend at about 30 degree angle.
+The result is a solar cell that can bend at about a 30 degree angle.
 While this is less flexible than thin-film solar, it’s well suited for a lot of applications where you want the solar panel to conform to a curved surface, such as the roof of an RV.

 Plus, these cells can be made of the same silicon as conventional panels, including high efficiency monocrystalline, gaining the benefit of economies of scale.
 For example, SunPower uses their Maxeon cells in both conventional rigid solar panels as well as their line of flexible panels.